alloy-d/now.go/README.markdown

 ## "Hey, me too!"

-One suggestion is to paginate your to-do list--break off, say, ten things, and just look at that sub-list until it's done.
+Maybe you've heard the suggestion that you paginate your to-do list--break off, say, ten things, and just look at that sub-list until it's done.
 Now you have a smaller to-do list.
 Hoorah.

 Here's a better idea: divide your to-do list into two categories.
 One, all the thing (yes, thing) you should be working on now.
 Two, all the